chaoyivision/Finetune-over-Multi-GPUs-with-Tmux/README.md

 @reboot ~/.tmux/startup.sh
 ```

+Or, you could simple run this script within ~/.bashrc or ~/.zshrc (everytime a new terminal is created)

 # To Use it?
 Suppose there are 4 gpus available on your local side, the tmux-sessions would be automatically initialized and named from 'G0' to 'G3'.
 You could now simply do:
 ```